-Thus, we conclude that if we could develop a contention-based MAC algorithm, which assigns a backoff timer 0 to the station in transmission while assigns all other stations' backoff timers ∞ for each contention period, then we could achieve the perfect scheduling, leading to the maximum throughput.
+Thus, we conclude that if we could develop a contentionbased MAC algorithm, which assigns a backoff timer 0 to the station in transmission while assigns all other stations' backoff timers ∞ for each contention period, then we could achieve the perfect scheduling, leading to the maximum throughput.
 Unfortunately, such a contention-based MAC algorithm does not exist in practice.
 However, this does provide us the basic idea how to improve the throughput performance in the MAC protocol design.
 We can use the operational characteristics of the perfect scheduling to design more efficient contention-based MAC algorithm.
 One way to do so is to design an MAC protocol to approximate the behavior of perfect scheduling.
+Whenever a node is in successful transmissions, a significantly smaller backoff timer is chosen while other nodes should choose much significantly large backoff timers to have the $0-\infty$ effect.
+To avoid the dominance of the medium by one single node, the time of successive use of the medium by one single node is limited to address the fairness issue.
+To reduce the number of idle slots due to the fact that the node in transmission does not have enough packets while other nodes may have large backoff timers, we introduce a fast backoff timer reduction algorithm into the FCR.

-From (4) and (6), we conclude that to achieve high throughput, the MAC protocol should have the following operational characteristics:
+From such intuitive arguments, we conclude that to achieve high throughput with good fairness, the MAC protocol should have the following operational characteristics:

-- Small random backoff timer for the station which has successfully transmitted a packet at current contention cycle: This will decrease the average number of idle slots for each contention period, E[B_c] in (2). - 2.
-Large random backoff timer for stations that are deferred their packet transmissions at current contention period: The deferred station means a station which has non-zero backoff timers.
+- Small random backoff timer for the station which has successfully transmitted a packet at current contention cycle.
+This will decrease the average number of idle slots for each contention period, E[B_c] in (2). - 2.
+Large random backoff timer for stations that are deferred their packet transmissions at current contention period.
+The deferred station means a station which has non-zero backoff timers.
 Large random backoff timers for deferred stations will decrease the collision probability at subsequent contention periods (and avoid future collisions more effectively). - 3.
-Fast change of random backoff timer according to its current state: transmitting or deferring: When a station transmits a packet successfully, its random backoff timer should be set small.
-The net effect of this operation is that whenever a station seizes the channel, it will use the medium as long as possible to increase the useful transmissions.
+Fast change of random backoff timer according to its current state: transmitting or deferring.
+When a station transmits a packet successfully, its random backoff timer should be set small.
+The net effect of this operation is that whenever a station sizes the channel, it will use the medium as long as possible to increase the useful transmissions.
 When the station is deferred, its random backoff timers should be as large as possible to avoid the future collisions.
 The net effect is that all deferred stations will give the successful station more time to finish the back-logged packets.
-When a deferred station, it would conclude that no other stations are transmitting, and hence it will reduce the backoff timers exponentially to reduce the average idle slots.
+When a deferred station detects the medium is idle for a fixed number of slots, it would conclude that no other stations are transmitting, and hence it will reduce the backoff timers exponentially to reduce the average idle slots. - 4.
+Limit the successive transmissions by any node.
+One way to achieve this is to set an upper bound on the number of packets successively transmitted without any failures.
+Whenever a node reaches its limit, it will pick up the maximum contention window size and regenerate the backoff timer.

-3.1 Fast Collision Resolution (FCR) Algorithm
+3.1.
+Fast collision resolution (FCR) algorithm